qaiserfcc/helpDesk/apps/backend/README.fly.md

 7) CI: WebSocket connectivity test
 - A GitHub Actions workflow `.github/workflows/ci-socket-check.yml` is available to run a small socket test that registers a temporary user, obtains a token and validates the socket.io websocket connects successfully.
+- The test also creates a ticket and validates that the `tickets:created` event is delivered to the connected socket.
+This end-to-end test proves websocket event delivery and helps detect issues caused by load balancers, socket proxies, or server misconfiguration.
 - The job requires the following GitHub secrets to be set for the check to succeed:
   - `API_BASE_URL` (e.g. `https://helpdesk-backend.fly.dev`)
   - `SOCKET_TEST_EMAIL` (optional; if missing the workflow will register a temporary user)